arlette_tran_profile.jpg

 Arlette Quynh-Anh Tran, art laborer

-She studied art and theories at Freie Universität Berlin, Univerzita Karlova in Prague, and California Institute of the Arts with a Fulbright scholarship.
-She was a fellow of Art in Networks: GDR and its Global Relations Fellowship, Institut für Kunst- und Musikwissenschaft, TU Dresden, Germany; and the 2022 Margaret F. Williams Memorial Fellow at the Asian Art Museum San Francisco.
+She is Fellow of the Art in Networks: GDR and its Global Relations Fellowship at the Institut für Kunst- und Musikwissenschaft, TU Dresden, the 2022 Margaret F. Williams Memorial Fellowship at the Asian Art Museum in San Francisco, and the Asian Cultural Council’s New York Fellowship Program.

 thao_artlaborweb_profile picture.jpg